Pistonite/teleparse/README.md

 # teleparse

-Proc-macro powered LL(1) parsing library
+working in progress - Proc-macro powered LL(1) parsing library

+This library is comparable to `serde` for parsing - All you need is define the syntax as data types and call `parse()` on the root type.

 Features:
 - Syntax tree defined by macro attributes on structs and enums - no separate grammar file